-To request the service, members must complete the WNYLRC Archival Assistance Program Request Form.
+To request the service, members must complete the WNYLRC Archival Assistance Request For Service Form.
 Members should provide as much information as possible on the type of service being requested to ensure the archival needs of the member library can be met.
 Member libraries also have the ability to upload documents that might be helpful in assisting the Archival Services Coordinator and WNYLRC staff who review all incoming applications and determine which applications can be accepted.
-Members who apply for assistance through the Program should anticipate contributing an hourly rate negotiated in advance upon acceptance of the project for services received.
-WNYLRC also pays a portion including travel expenses for the duration of the project.

 This is a new and limited service available through June 2020.
 The program’s effectiveness and value to WNYLRC members will be reviewed and assessed to determine whether or not the program should be continued.

 Examples of the types of services that may be requested include: